kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Crash on READ past EOF
 * DONE Add some constants such as current file open id and file ext that can be used for better data manipluation
-* TODO As READ is now only loading one block in at a time, will need to look at the auto code load and have that concat long lines together
+* DONE As READ is now only loading one block in at a time, will need to look at the auto code load and have that concat long lines together.
+Added LREAD to autostart.

 * TODO BUG swap of string and number leaves string ptr being left as number.
 Not swapping var type?
+* TODO Add LREAD support to the autostart exec

 * TODO Future bug? stack imbalance on storage_read.
 Needs a pop of de if no record found.
 Have added code watch for further issues